Winter is coming. Here in Wisconsin, we definitely got a taste of winter in the past week or so with chilly temperatures and even a bit of snow.

 Make sure you can see

 Depending on the ambient light available, you may also find that you need a source of light to see with.
 There are a lot of head lamps available these days.
-I picked up a cheap one a few years ago and, for approximately $10, it gives me all the light I need to see the road in front of me and, as a bonus, makes me much more visible to drivers.
+I picked up a cheap one a few years ago and, for approximately $10, it gives me just enough light to see the road in front of me and, as a bonus, makes me much more visible to drivers.

 Snow and ice